 Or if you prefer closed storage, and lots of it, my DIY standing desk has a similar vibe to the other one, but has WAY more storage and you can stand OR sit at it.

 That’s it for now.
 Did I leave any good tips out?
-How do you keep your office and desk organized?
+How do you keep your office organized?